 Before.
 Help ensure the call plan is aimed at supporting your customer’s most important initiatives.
 Check for questions that are both insightful and focused.

 During.
-Coach during the ride-along or as you observe the sales call.
+If the opportunity presents itself, coach during the ride-along or as you observe the sales call.
 Be sure to maintain the salesperson/coach role.
 Let your salesperson assume the important role as relationship owner with the customer; only step in if something’s been missed.
 Don’t let your excitement about talking to a prospect take the power and influence away from your salesperson.

 After.
 Debriefing after a call offers great coaching opportunities.
 Try the Continue, Stop, Start approach.
 Cite something your salesperson did well and suggest building on that skill.
 What did the person do that you suggest they never do again?
 What do you suggest your salesperson try in their next sales call?
 Seasoned sales professionals use the Continue, Stop, Start technique on each and every call.

 Every sales manager must also be a coach—encouraging and leading sales teams in pursuit of customer-focused goals.
 By giving effective coaching, you’ll enjoy the rewards of the positive changes in your teams’ performance and results that arise from their sessions with you.